OctopusDeploy/People/Support.md

 - I take my individual growth seriously and realise it is valuable to both myself and to Octopus.

-- I take the privilege of Sharpening seriously, and work with my Manager to set realistic, achievable and relevant learning goals.
+- I take the privilege of Sharpening seriously, and work with my manager to set realistic, achievable and relevant learning goals.
 - I am an active learner.
 I use a variety of learning methods, like reading books, reading code, configuring test environments, watching online courses, attending conferences or user group meetings to help improve my knowledge of Octopus and surrounding technology.
 - I am discussing the things I'm learning about or experimenting on with my teammates and manager, maybe even collaborating on the experience.
-- I recognise I am my career owner.
+- I recognise I own my career.
 I reach out to my peers and my manager to develop my personal growth plan.

 ### I am an egoless, team-oriented support engineer
 - Other team members genuinely want to work alongside me.
 - I happily take responsibility for what I produce.
-- I readily accept input from others, and understand that good ideas can come from any source.
+- I readily accept input from others, and I understand that good ideas can come from any source.
 - I avoid going dark and I know when to call out for help.
 - I communicate professionally and keep stakeholders engaged at all times.
 - I am well aware of all processes of the team and diligently follow them (like maintaining accurate documentation, SLA's, timely customer updates, and so on).